 This course covers the various medications commonly used.
 Additional topics covered will be drug classifications, modes of administration, and characteristics of typical drugs.
 Correct spelling and proper interpretation of medications in dictated material will be emphasized.
-(Prerequisites: BTEC 1001, D2L Online Tutorial, or the instructors permission is required when the course is offered online.
-College-level reading and writing skills: appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better.
-Co-Requisites: HIMC 2600).
+(Prerequisites: College-level reading and writing skills: appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
 (2 C).